saberkid/PolyGlot/README.md

 The following instructions provide guidelines for running each of the algorithms discussed in the written report.

-Full dataset preprocessed for each individual model is available on the following [github repository](https://github.com/saberkid/PolyGlot/tree/master)
+Full dataset preprocessed for each individual model is available on the PolyGlot github repository[here](https://github.com/saberkid/PolyGlot/tree/master)

 ## 1. Baseline linear classification algorithm, fully implemented
 ### Naive Bayes instructions (‘naive bayes’ subfolder):